HWHapply/VID/README.md

 ### __Input files__:  <br>
 There are two input files that are required for VID running: <br>
 #### 1. Seurat object (rds) ####
-The input file seurat object saved in 'xxx.rds' format which generated with seurat single cell pipeline, the 'seuratobj_dir' is parent directory.
+The input file seurat object saved in 'xxx.rds' format which generated with seurat single cell pipeline, the `seuratobj_dir` is parent directory.
 ```
 seuratobj_dir/xxx.rds
 ```